 Thus, the contractor should consider, predimension, evaluate, and select the most favorable alternative for the municipality or contracting entity based on the provisions of this document.

-The feasible alternatives proposed for each component should be to ensure the proper functioning of the sewage system and its components, incorporating its technical, institutional, financial, economic, social and environmental dimensions, in accordance with the current regulations of the Technical Regulations of the Drinking Water and Basic Sanitation Sector – RAS represented in resolution MVCT 330 of 2017.
+The feasible alternatives proposed for each component should be to ensure the proper functioning of the sewage system and its components, incorporating its technical, institutional, financial, economic, social and environmental dimensions, in accordance with the current regulations of the Technical Regulations of the Drinking Water and Basic Sanitation Sector – RAS, represented in resolution MVCT 330 of 2017.

 Each of the feasible alternatives proposed by the contractor must have a financial model that reflects the estimation of investment costs, administration, operation and maintenance, and should determine in an approximate way the fee and subsidy levels that are demanded, in order to conclude that the existing business scheme or the new proposed one, and in general the alternative proposed for the provision of the services, is feasible.